finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio to retrieve the details for.
     String code = "code_example"; // String | The code of the transaction portfolio to retrieve the details for.
 Together with the              scope this uniquely identifies the transaction portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to retrieve the details of the transaction              portfolio.
-Defaults to the current datetime if not specified.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to retrieve the details of the transaction              portfolio.
+Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the details of the transaction portfolio.
-Defaults              to the current datetime if not specified. try {
+Defaults              to return the latest version of the details if not specified. try {
       PortfolioDetails result = apiInstance.getDetails(scope, code, effectiveAt, asAt);
       System.out.println(result);